-I am not as offended or concerned about Paul & Tina’s Signalong as some people are.
-I think exposure to ASL can be a good thing, regardless of who's signing.
+If you read the comments on Paul & Tina’s Signalong Facebook page post about taking down their donation site, you’ll see a variety of views, both supportive and critical, both from hearing and Deaf people.
+I think this dialogue is a good thing.
+The comments from d/Deaf people were more supportive than those from interpreters, though, and I think that’s telling.
 If Deaf signers want to be offended by Paul & Tina, and educate them about their language and culture, that is their job.
 It’s not ASL/English interpreters’ job to be offended for Deaf people.

-The people I interpret for display bigotry toward each other occasionally, but the worst bigotry I have encountered has had nothing to do with the cultures and languages I was mediating, and instead has been a kind of “environmental” bigotry I just could not stand.
+Yes, the people I interpret for display bigotry toward each other occasionally, but the worst bigotry I have encountered has had nothing to do with the cultures and languages I was mediating, and instead has been a kind of “environmental” bigotry I just could not stand.

 Another botched execution by lethal injection. 😦 The guillotine would be more humane!